-The Graduate Program Coordinator works with the Director of Graduate Studies and the Graduate Committee in administering the graduate program.
-The Program Coordinator provides staff support for the committee.
-The Program Coordinator assembles admission files, communicates with the Graduate Admissions Office about applicants, handles the administration of the Tuition Benefit, and assists students with the completion of required paperwork.
+The Graduate Program Advisor works with the Director of Graduate Studies, the Graduate Committee, and the department chair in administering the graduate program.
+The Program Advisor provides staff support for the committee.
+The Graduate Program Advisor assembles admission files, communicates with the Graduate Admissions Office about applicants, handles the administration of the Tuition Benefit Program, assists students with the completion of required paperwork, and maintains the graduate student database.